oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 <p>$get_property:</p>
 <p>- SELF</p>
 <p>- RELATIONSHIP</p>
-<p>-
+<p>- <span class="comment-start" id="1323"

->
-> data-author="Chris Lauwers [3]" data-date="2015-08-25T21:52:00Z"
+data-author="Chris Lauwers [3]" data-date="2015-08-25T21:52:00Z">In this
->
-> In this
-> example, get_property refers to the database_endpoint requirement on the
-> wordpress node template, which is satisfied by the mysql_database node
-> template. mysql_database is of type tosca.nodes.Database, and does not
-> have a port property.
-The database_endpoint capability in
-> tosca.nodes.Database has a port, however.
-How do we know we’re referring
-> to the capability in mysql_database, and not to the mysql_database node
-> template?

->
-> data-author="Calin Curescu" data-date="2022-05-24T19:06:00Z"
->
-> Solved with
-> the new syntax.

-database_endpoint<span class="comment-end"
-id="1323"><span class="comment-end" id="1324"></span></span></p>
+example, get_property refers to the database_endpoint requirement on the wordpress node template, which is satisfied by the mysql_database node template. mysql_database is of type tosca.nodes.Database, and does not have a port property.
+The database_endpoint capability in tosca.nodes.Database has a port, however.
+How do we know we’re referring to the capability in mysql_database, and not to the mysql_database node template?</span><span class="comment-start" id="1324" data-author="Calin Curescu" data-date="2022-05-24T19:06:00Z">Solved with the new syntax.</span>database_endpoint<span class="comment-end" id="1323"><span class="comment-end" id="1324"></span></span></p>
 <p>- 0</p>
 <p>- CAPABILITY</p>